DATE: For Week of MAY 21, 2014

-- The tentative opener for the Copper River Chitina Subdistrict will be on Friday, June 7 at 12:01 am through Sunday June 8th at 11:59 pm.
+- The first opening for the Copper River Chitina Subdistrict will be on Saturday, June 7th at 12:01 am through Sunday June 8th at 11:59 pm.
 The next opening dates are Monday, June 9th at 12:01 am through Sunday, June 15th at 11:59 pm.
-The preliminary season schedule is based on the projected daily sonar counts at the Miles Lake sonar and is subject to change based on actual salmon escapement once the sonar is operational.
+The preliminary season schedule is based on the projected daily sonar counts at the Miles Lake sonar and is subject to change based on actual salmon escapement.
 If actual counts are below the projected counts, fishing time will be reduced.
 If actual counts are above the projected counts, fishing time will be increased accordingly.

 - The larger lakes which include Lake Louise, Susitna, Tyone, Paxson, and Crosswind Lakes are still covered in ice, and are expected to be this way for the next few weeks.
 When the ice starts to recede from shore fishing in these open water areas can be very productive.
 Fishing the larger lakes remains good for some time after ice out.

-- Due to the relatively late spring, most local waters are still ice and snow covered.
-Lakes stocked in 2007 with fingerling rainbow trout should contain catchable fish.
-These lakes are Ryan, Buffalo and Tex Smith Lakes on the Glenn Highway.
-Try Old Road and Round lakes, off the Lake Louise Road, and Two Mile Lake along the Edgerton Highway, and Pippin Lake and Squirrel Creek Pit on the Richardson Highway were stocked with catchable rainbow trout in 2013.
+- Catchable rainbow trout were stocked in most UCUS stocked lakes in 2013.
+Most of the stocked lakes in the UCUS area are ice free.
+Try Old Road and Round lakes, off the Lake Louise Road.
+Two Mile, and Three Mile Lakes along the Edgerton Highway, and Pippin Lake and Squirrel Creek Pit on the Richardson Highway were stocked with catchable rainbow trout in 2013.
 Arctic grayling were released in stocked lakes in the Lake Louise area in 2013 also.
 For the best rainbow trout fishing head out the McCarthy Road to Strelna, Silver, and Sculpin lakes which offer the best opportunity to catch more and a possibility to catch larger fish.
-Silver Lake was stocked with catchable rainbow trout in 2010 and again in 2011.
+Silver Lake was stocked with catchable rainbow trout in 2012 and again in 2013.
 These rainbows are transferred from Summit Lake in the Wrangell Mountains.
 Silver Lake has walk in access only, and fishing has been great.
 Peanut and Tolsona Mountain Lakes are also excellent lakes for rainbow trout, but an ATV is helpful to access them.
 These two lakes are not readily accessible to the road system and have been stocked in past years and receive little pressure.
 Tolsona, Tex Smith, Buffalo, Old Road, Round and Ryan lakes were stocked with catchable rainbow trout in 2013.